310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Chiaki %}
-Hmm, so... the outfits Anzu handed to us earlier were for the live show?
+Hmm, so… the outfits Anzu handed to us earlier were for the live show?

 Wow, she managed to stitch them up in such a short amount of time.
 I feel like she’s becoming superhuman at this point.